Serving Patients in Arizona, New Mexico and Texas

 Your Hearing Loss & Its Effect on Your Job Performance: What You Can Do About It

 Today, people are experiencing hearing loss earlier in their lives than ever before.
-This means that an increasing number of individuals are trying to cope with hearing impairment in entirely new territory, such as on the job and at the gym.
+This means that an increasing number of individuals trying to cope with hearing impairment are entirely in new territory, such as on the job and at the gym.

 Workplaces of any kind are a challenging place to navigate with hearing loss.
 No matter what your position is, your performance relies on your ability to communicate effectively with your coworkers, management, and customers.
 Most modern work environments are not designed with hearing loss in mind, however, which can put added stress on you in the workplace.

 The key to thriving at work is a matter of candor with your supervisors and coworkers.
 While it can be stressful to discuss your hearing loss with anyone, no one can make your day easier if they are unaware of your challenges.